 What is arthritis?

 Arthritis means inflammation of joints.
 Arthritis is very common.
 There are many causes of arthritis.
 Children and adults of all ages can be affected by arthritis, although the most common type is osteoarthritis and that affects older people.
+It is also more common in women than it is in men.
 See the separate leaflet called Osteoarthritis for more details.

 Arthritis may affect just one joint, a few joints or many joints.
 Each cause of arthritis tends to have a typical pattern in terms of which joints are affected and the age of people most likely to be affected.